November 30, 2018

 As an all-time seeker, you aren’t satisfied with just experiencing things, you wanna know where they came from, how they came to be, and what their purpose is.
 Moonstone is one of the most fascinating gems in the world with its play of light called “adularescence”.
 Its pearly iridescence could simply be magic for others.
 They shut their eyes and instantly believe something unexplainable made it.

 But you are different.
-You are here to unravel the ancient lore and legends behind Moonstone.
+You already know everything about Moonstone meaning and you are here to unravel the ancient lore and legends behind it.
 You know deep inside that the gem is created for a higher purpose.
 Let the following collection of stories from around the world throughout history enlighten you about the magic of the moon inside the Moonstone gem.

 From Hindu Roots

 Moonstone is the sacred stone of India.
 During the earliest traditions, the gem was said to have been embedded in the forehead of Ganesh, the four-handed god of the moon, since the beginning of time.
 It was written in Hindu mythology that moonstone is made from moonbeams, thus its luster.
 The magnificent gem is never displayed outside for sale unless placed on a yellow cloth, as yellow is a sacred color.